Tilda Johnson: Becoming Nighthawk

 During the Secret Empire storyline, while Hawkeye joins the Underground resistance following Hydra's takeover in the United States, the rest of the team gather their own resistance army to help the people in rural areas that are being affected by Hydra's cruel treatment.
 Tilda also reveals that she became the new Nighthawk, after the former was killed by Hydra soldiers.
 After several successful victories, the resistance heads to a secret base in South Dakota and prepares for their next attack until Hydra forces raid the base.
 During the battle, Red Wolf and Tilda have a private conversation, in which both confess their feelings for each other, and they share a kiss.
 They then head out to help the resistance defeat Hydra.

 Powers and abilities

 Tilda Johnson is an extraordinary genius, and extensively self-taught in genetics, biochemistry, cybernetics, robotics and physics.
 She also obtained a doctoral degree from an undisclosed university while in prison.

 Nightshade sometimes wears protective battle armor, including silver spikes for protection from attack by werewolves.
 She has created an array of advanced weaponry, and has built numbers of humanoid robots.
 She created a chemical serum to transform normal humans into werewolves under her control and has used concentrated pheromones to control men through her allure.

 Nightshade apparently secretes chemical pheromones from her body that affect the will of certain animals, including werewolves, making them obedient to her commands.

-Other characters named Nightshade

-Netherworld Nightshade

-The man also known as Nightshade is from the Netherworld and the twin brother of Wolfsbane.
-He wielded Excalibre but his sword was shattered by the Black Knight.
-He could transform into a giant raven and used the enchanted sword Nightbringer.

-Nightshade 2099

-In the alternate future set in 2099 A.D., Nightshade 2099 is a research organization rivaling Alchemax.
-Members included Angela Daskalakis, Miss Pivot, and Travesty.
-All its members were killed.